Aryeh Har-Even

 The ninth plague, darkness, has come to an end.
 Moses and Aaron pass through the streets of Egypt on their way to Pharaoh's palace.
 The Egyptians show great respect for Moses as he makes his way, many joining him on his walk.

-AUDIO the composer-does-it-all recording
+the composer-does-it-all recording

-ACTS 1, 2, 3 on YouTube
+ACTS 1, 2, 3 ON YOUTUBE

-For MAXIMUM experience, find a quite place, close your eyes and have a listen to the entire show from A to Z—people tell me that they forget they're listening to one guy and can visualize everything in their head.
+For MAXIMUM experience, find a quite place, close your eyes and have a listen to the entire show from A to Z — people tell me that they forget they're listening to one guy and can visualize everything in their head.

 If you'd like to jump to a specific scene, it's easy: just refer to the timings to the left of the scene titles when dragging on the video timeline.